AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/graphql.md

 }
 ```

-In this case, CLI's `build` command won't save the introspection in the artifacts, so your Mesh won't start if `source` URL is down.
+In this case, CLI's `build` command won't save the introspection in the artifacts, so your Mesh won't start if the `source` URL is down.

 ## Local Schemas